CodeYourFuture/immersive-go-course/batch-processing/README.md

 To take this project further, add these requirements:

+1. The tool should write an output CSV with the URLs that failed, in a format that could be used as input: `go run . --input input.csv --output output.csv --output-failed failed.csv`
+1. Failures in downloading and uploading the images can be temporary: introduce a retry-with-backoff strategy to make the tool more resilient to temporary failures
-1. The tool should not upload the same image twice
+1. Do not re-upload the same image to S3
+   - Can you do this without storing anything in a database?
-1. The tool should not process the same image twice
+1. Do not download & process the same image
+   - Can you also do this without storing anything in a database?
-1. The tool should process and upload in parallel, using [goroutines](https://go.dev/tour/concurrency/1)
+1. To speed up the tool, process and upload in parallel using [goroutines](https://go.dev/tour/concurrency/1)

 ## How-to